Top Picks for the Best Portable Keyboard Piano 2023

 Pros

-His curiosity soon developed into a passion for playing and learning, and as such, he needed a beginner-friendly keyboard.
-So after much research, I ended up getting him the current generation model of his grandpa's keyboard, the Yamaha PSR-E373.
+His curiosity soon developed into a passion for playing and learning, so he needed a beginner-friendly keyboard.
+So, after much research, I ended up getting him the current generation model of his grandpa's keyboard, the Yamaha PSR-E373.

 The PSR-E373 is part of Yamaha's long-running PSR line of portable keyboards.
-It has 61 synth style keys with touch sensitivity, packed with over 600 voices, along with multiple rhythms and effects.
+It has 61 synth-style touch sensitive keys with over 600 voices, and multiple rhythms and effects.

 What sets it apart from its predecessors is its improved sound processing and the use of better sound samples.
-Some of the sounds are taken from Yamaha's more expensive digital piano keyboards.
+Some sounds are taken from Yamaha's more expensive digital piano keyboards.

-It also comes with built-in lessons that teach students how to play a wide variety of songs, from kid-friendly tunes to classical pieces.
+It also has built-in lessons that teach students how to play various songs, from kid-friendly tunes to classical pieces.

 Touch sensitivity adjusts the volume of the note you're playing in relation to how hard you press the keys.
 This results in more control over dynamics.
-There are four different Touch sensitivity settings available, Soft, Medium, Hard, and Fixed.
+Four Touch sensitivity settings are available: Soft, Medium, Hard, and Fixed.
 My son and I are content with the default medium setting.
-We can really hear the dynamic differences as we lighten our key presses and as we pound on the keys.
+We can hear the dynamic differences as we lighten our key presses and pound on the keys.

 The main advantage of the PSR-E373 over its predecessors is the use of premium voices and samples.
 These sound samples are taken directly from their former flagship Tyros line.
 And because of that, there was a lot of hype about its sound quality being better than more expensive keyboards from other brands.

-Thankfully, the hype turned out to be real - the main voicings sound really great.
-Especially the grand piano sound, which is sampled from a very expensive Yamaha CFX concert grand piano.
+Thankfully, the hype turned out to be real - the main voicings sound great.
+Especially the grand piano sound, sampled from a costly Yamaha CFX concert grand piano.

-Since my son is into classical piano pieces and is taking piano lessons, having a good piano sound is really our primary concern.
+Since my son is into classical piano pieces and taking piano lessons, having a good piano sound is our primary concern.
 And the PSR-E373 did not disappoint.

 This portable keyboard comes with built-in lessons.
 It has breakdowns of popular piano standards, classical pieces, nursery rhymes, pop songs, and more.
 My son used this to learn Fur Elise on his own.

-It has controls for phrase repeat and for adjusting tempo, which helped my son focus on sections that he is having a hard time with.
+It has controls for phrase repeat and adjusting tempo, which helped my son focus on sections he struggles with.
 There's even a lesson that teaches dynamic playing.
 Other lessons include chord study and chord progression.

-Note that while these built-in lessons are helpful, there's still no substitute for a good tutor.
+Note that while these built-in lessons are helpful, there still needs to be a substitute for a good tutor.
 And speaking of tutors, this keyboard is tutor and student-friendly, with its tap tempo metronome and a built-in chord dictionary.
-This portable keyboard piano also has a headphones out for quiet practice.
-Unfortunately, it doesn't have twin headphone outputs which would be great for tutors to also listen in.
+This portable keyboard piano also has headphones for quiet practice.
+Unfortunately, it doesn't have dual headphone outputs, which would also be great for tutors to listen in.

 The Yamaha PSR-E373 has exceeded most of my expectations.
 It truly is instrumental in developing my son's playing and love for music - definitely worth getting.